anishbista60/Sample-k8s-Operator/README.md

-## Hello Everyone , Welcome to my repo .
-This repo contain the sample kubernetes operator.
-I uses following tool to create these operator:
-- Operator-sdk
-- Kubebuilder
+# Welcome to my repository!

+These project showcases a sample **Kubernetes Operator** to demonstrate building custom controllers for Kubernetes-native applications.

+## Tools Used

+* **Kubebuilder** – Tool for creating Kubernetes APIs using CRDs.